-Provide a list of all people who oversee specific areas of service (paid and unpaid positions, such as children’s minister, choir director, etc.).
+- Provide a list of all people who oversee specific areas of service and ministry (paid and unpaid positions, such as children’s minister, choir director, etc.).
 List the number of positions for which they are responsible in their oversight.
-State whether these persons are full-time, part-time, volunteer staff or lay leaders.
+State whether these people are full-time, part-time, volunteer staff or lay lead.

 - Estimate the average age of the people participating in the various activities of your congregation.
 State how this was determined.

 - State the percentage of people who attend your worship services who also attend some small group such as a bible study, prayer group, class, support group, or service team.
 Count each individual only once.

 - Without listing names, state the amount given by each of the top twenty contributors of record in the last fiscal year.
 Total these amounts and state the percentage of giving this total represents in relation to total contributions.
 Place an asterisk by any contributors who are above age 72.